flavienbwk/book-devops/eng/AUDIOBOOK.md

 3. Developers see directly if their code is compliant and can immediately modify it if isn't

 Thus, in a DevOps approach, security managers are no longer individuals setting rules on paper but engineers "coding" security rules in the form of automated scripts, within the software forge.
 This ensures these rules are respected by developers and production.

-!Example of a GitLab job checking the documentation conformity of a project using the Markdownlint tool.

 Here are some examples of algorithms that can be executed to automatically check rules or take actions upon a triggering event: